 - a. existing neighborhood uses, types of buildings, noise and traffic. - b.
-Town Plan objectives including but not limited to planned future neighborhoods, and neighborhood character enhancement. - c. historic buildings and features; intensity, uniformity or mix of uses and buildings; mass, scale and spacing of buildings; scenic views, aesthetics, open space. - d. privacy, security, identity, sense of community and cohesion. - 2.
+Town Plan objectives including but not limited to planned future neighborhoods, and neighborhood character enhancement. - c. historic buildings and features; intensity, uniformity or mix of uses and buildings; mass, scale and spacing of buildings; scenic views, aesthetics, open space. - d. privacy, security, identity, sense of community and cohesion. - e. housing type (e.g. single family, duplex, triplex, fourplex, 5+ unit, attached vs. detached, number of buildings per parcel) shall not constitute an undue adverse impact on community character. - 2.
 Aesthetics and Historic Sites.
 The project shall not have an undue adverse effect on: - aesthetics - scenic or natural beauty of the area - human scale (defined in the Town Plan) - historic or archeological sites;